 It’s of extreme importance to wear protective goggles that will secure your eyes from specific waves.
 These waves can cause a lot of damage to your eyes and contribute towards worse eye-sight.
 As a result, you may end up with such diseases as cataracts, iritis, uveitis, iris atrophy and retinal burns.
 In addition to that, it’s very dangerous to use laser hair removal for eyebrows since even goggles cannot protect your eye in that case.
 However, if you end up with damaged eyes, you should seek for a doctor’s help and treat each eye accordingly.

-Laser hair removal causes rosacea-like rash.
+Laser hair removal causes a rosacea-like rash.
 The reason behind this skin condition that mostly affects your face is unknown.
-The symptoms are flushing, thickened skin, visible blood vessels and papules.
-You can treat it by applying ivermectic, azelaic acid or metronidazole creams.
-Appropriate treatment helps to keep the rash under control, however doesn’t completely treat it.
+The symptoms are flushing, thickened skin, visible blood vessels, and papules.
+You can treat it by applying ivermectin, azelaic acid or metronidazole creams.
+Appropriate treatment helps to keep the rash under control, however, doesn’t completely treat it.